 This is our third time returning to Sofia.
 Last time we were here in 2018 we were only here for two weeks and we mostly worked from home or from cafes.
 Some days we work from “home”, some days we go to a coworking space and others we work from cafes.
+We found ourselves coworking in Sofia regularly.
 So where can you co-work from in Sofia?